-How to make your voice deeper is a question many males have.
+How to make your voice deeper is a question many people have.

 I have been working on my singing voice for over 2 years, but I have recently become obsessed with the idea of deepening my everyday speaking voice.
 This obsession started when I began researching how Bradley Cooper made his voice deeper to play the character, Jackson Maine, in ‘A Star Is Born.’

 In this article, I will summarize what I have researched and personally experimented with on how to get a deeper voice.
 We will go over the mental preparation, provide voice deepening exercises, and even review some speaking and singing courses.
 In fact, I even found an online course taught by the same voice coach who worked with Bradley Cooper to prepare his voice for A Star Is Born.